-- 2. Remove the cement plug from the cell by pressing from the top down. - The test cell must be cleaned of all cement residue.
-Any cement left in the test cell will harden and could damage the equipment.
-Clean all surfaces of the test cell with soap and water.
+2. Remove the cement plug from the cell by pressing from the top down.

+3. Clean all surfaces of the test cell with soap and water.

 Do not use any type of decontamination or cleaning agents as they may cause a hazard as a result of a reaction with parts of the equipment or with material contained with in.
 If there is any doubt about the compatibility of a decontamination or cleaning agent please contact OFITE Technical Support.